Criterion-based Heterogeneous Collaborative Filtering for Multi-behavior Implicit Recommendation: Experiments

 \subsection{Parameter Sensitivity (RQ5)}

-In this section, we investigate the impact of different values of the bound ratio $\alpha$, different weights for negative entry $w$ and MTL coefficient parameter $\lambda_k$ on our developed CHCF framework.
-CHCF only introduces a new hyper-parameter bound ratio $\alpha$, which implies that our model is easy to be tuned compared with other mainstream MTL-based heterogeneous models (i.e., NMTR, EHCF, GHCF).
+In this part, we study the impact of different values of the threshold ratio $\alpha$, different weights for negative entry $w$ and MTL coefficient parameter $\lambda_k$ on our developed CHCF framework.
+CHCF only introduces a new hyper-parameter threshold ratio $\alpha$, which implies that our model is easy to be tuned compared with other mainstream MTL-based heterogeneous models (i.e., NMTR, EHCF, GHCF).
 Furthermore, the weight for negative entry $w$ and MTL coefficient parameter $\lambda_k$ are also key hyper-parameters in the whole-data-based learning framework.
 Thus, we also study their influences on the performance.
 For each hyper-parameter, we study its influence with other hyper-parameters fixed as default.